Chapter 6 Om

 10

 Even though Kali may seem strange, the great religious scriptures of the West have created a stranger version of the great mother.
-This feminine presence is not giving birth to Nature; this new mother gives birth to a new world order.
+This feminine presence gives birth to a new world order.
 Jewish Rabbis have a feminine concept called Shekinah (Maimonides 25), and Catholics have a bunch of regulations called the Holy Mother Church.

 “We believe that the Holy Mother of God, the new Eve, Mother of the Church, continues in heaven to exercise her maternal role on behalf of the members of Christ” (Catechism 975)

 I suspect this new female presence was invented by lonely men who spent too much time commenting on ancient books.
-People in agricultural tribes once celebrated the Gods of the harvest (Frazer, 1926).
-Even in Roman times, people still remembered a bit of the old religion.
+Most of the great religious literature would never have been written if these guys had girlfriends.

 “Even now I know it is decreed by Fate that our posterity, born far from Troy, will build a city greater than exists, or ever will exist, or ever has been seen in former times.”
 (Metamorphoses 15.447)